 As a performer, Alexander made his orchestral debut at age 9 with Vivaldi’s “Spring” at the Lyceum Theater in San Diego and has since performed throught the United States as well as Germany, Italy, Austria, Russia, Belgium, South Africa, Mexico, and Portugal.
 He has and continues to perform much of the concerto and solo repertoire for violin and viola.
 His chamber music career has lead him to collaborate with prominent artists such as David Chan (concertmaster, Metropolitan Opera), Mark Kaplan, Paul Coletti, and Antonio Lysy, Martin Chalifour (concertmaster, LA Philharmonic), and Robert deMaine (principal cello, LA Philharmonic).
 He has recorded several albums with independent labels and regularly premiers the solo and chamber works of the composers of today.
 In his teenage years, Alexander fell in love with the viola and began his journey performing and recording the great repertoire for the instrument.

 As a composer and producer, Alexander has composed many classical, contemporary, and modern works.
 His classical and contemporary compositions include works for choir, orchestra, chamber groups, and soloists.
 His modern arrangements and compositions have been featured on music albums and films worldwide.
 Alexander is also currently the artistic director of Fall of Ai Productions, an orchestral music studio which collaborates with prominent contemporary artists and producers, and works closely with many prominent music and film studios.

 Alexander’s extensive experience with educational institutes has given him the unique skill set to consult in prominent music departments.
 He has worked as a consultant for the Oak Park School District, Conejo Valley Youth Orchestra, and Camarillo School District, where he has worked to develop their musical programs and their integration into the musical community.

 Alexander lives in the Thousand Oaks area with his wife (Rebecca Tseitlin) and three children.
-Despite his active professional life, he endeavors to prioritize the people and experiences that inspire his art.
+Despite his active professional life, he endeavors to prioritize people and experiences before his art.
 He spends his time outside of work teaching music and academics to his children, ultra running, road cycling, mountaineering, alpine touring, training mixed martial arts, and volunteering his time to charitable organizations in his community.